Hritikraj8804/KodeKloud_Engineer/Git_1/1_Git_Install_and_Create_Bare_Repository.md

 Once the package manager's cache is updated, you can install git by running the following command: `sudo yum install git`

 After the installation is complete, you can verify that git is installed by checking its version: `git --version`

+Change the current directory to the `/opt` directory: `cd /opt`

+Create the bare repository using the `git init` command with the `--bare` flag: `git init --bare cluster.git`

+If you get ‘fatal: cannot mkdir cluster.git: Permission denied’ error, try: `sudo git init --bare /opt/cluster.git`

+Verify that the bare repository was created successfully by listing the contents of the `/opt` directory: `ls -l`